Inference From Random Restarts: Inference

-We assume $\mathcal C_{K,m}(s^{(mK)})\sim \Pi_K$ for all $K,m$. \end{assumption} This is reminiscent of the observation map $\mathcal{O}$ discussed at the end of Section~\ref{sec:model}.
-In our setting, we impose invariance under \emph{refinement--coarsening}: if each RTS is split into $m$ indistinguishable sub-RTS and we then coarsen by summing the $m$ sub-basins, the induced law on the coarsened basin sizes should agree with the $K$-RTS prior.
+We assume $\mathcal C_{K,m}(\vbasin^{mK})\sim \Pi_K$ for all $K,m$. \end{assumption} This mirrors the observed-partition logic of Section~\ref{subsec:numerical}: an observation map $\mathcal O_\varepsilon$ can coarsen the basins by replacing $g_{\vQ}$ by $g_{\vQ}^{\varepsilon}=\mathcal O_\varepsilon\circ g_{\vQ}$.
+In our setting, we impose invariance under \emph{refinement--coarsening}: if each RTO is split into $m$ indistinguishable sub-RTO and we then coarsen by summing the $m$ sub-basins, the induced law on the coarsened basin sizes should agree with the $K$-RTO prior.
+This is the assumption that lets the Dirichlet concentration parameter be tied across different values of $K$; without it, the family $(\alpha_K)_{K\ge1}$ would remain underdetermined.

-\begin{theorem}[Coarsening invariance pins $\alpha_k$] Assume that for each $K\ge1$ the prior on basin masses is symmetric Dirichlet.
-Then under Assumption~\ref{ass:refine_coarsen}, $a_K=\alpha/K$ for some constant $\alpha>0$. \end{theorem}
+\begin{proposition}[Coarsening invariance pins $\alpha_k$] Assume that for each $K\ge1$ the prior on basin masses is symmetric Dirichlet.
+Then under Assumption~\ref{ass:refine_coarsen}, $a_K=\alpha/K$ for some constant $\alpha>0$. \end{proposition}